Quit the News? Or Acquit the News?

 Looking back through these questions and thought experiments, things seem strongly in favor of quitting the news.

 It also looks like I’ve been incredibly biased in that direction.
-That’s almost certainly true.
+Probably.
 But I swear I tried not to be.
 If you can balance my thinking with thought experiments that support reading more news, please share them in the comments.

 Until then, my temporary conclusion is that I should consume a lot less news.
-Not none, but closer to nothing than what I’m been consuming.
+Not nothing, but closer to that than what I’m been consuming.